ttstormxx/lineadd/README_EN.md

--config Reinitialize (traverse dictionary root directory initialization configuration file) -base   Dictionary root directory (used to set BaseDir when -config) -write  Initialize the dictionary root directory according to the configuration file (used when -config) -silent quiet mode literaly no use
+-config Reinitialize (traverse dictionary root directory initialization configuration file) -base   Dictionary root directory (used to set BaseDir when -config) -write  Initialize the dictionary root directory according to the configuration file (used when -config) -fresh  Read configuration file, write configuration file, nothing has changed, adapt to the newly added dictionary type (used with -config)
+-silent quiet mode literaly no use
 ```
 ## Quick start